OpenVidu/openvidu.io-docs/docs/openvidu-pro/deploying-openvidu-pro.md

     </div>
 </div>

-- **2**.
-Also we will need the parameters you've used to deploy, to check problems in the configuration.
+- **2)** We will also need the parameters you've used to deploy, to check possible problems in their values

 <div class="row">
     <div style="margin: 25px 15px 25px 15px">